resolve109/study-aws-sa/aws-study-guide.md

   - Deploys in an inspection VPC to analyze traffic before it reaches application servers
   - Gateway Load Balancer endpoints receive incoming packets and forward them to security appliances
   - Provides the least operational overhead for implementing traffic inspection with third-party appliances
+  - Makes it easy to deploy, scale, and manage third-party virtual appliances like firewalls
+  - Enables transparent network traffic inspection without complex routing configurations
+  - Simplifies integration of security appliances from AWS Marketplace into existing architectures

 ## Data Analytics and Visualization